 After decades of civil war, South Sudan gained independence from Sudan on 9th July 2011.
 Despite great hopes that a new nation state would bring peace and security to the war torn population, the situation is now extremely critical.
 On 15th December 2013, fighting erupted in the capital of Juba, following an alleged coup attempt by the ousted vice-president, Riek Machar against the president, Salva Kiir.
 Violence quickly spread throughout the country, escalating along ethnic lines.

-More than 1 million people have fled their homes since mid-December, including more than 959,000 who are currently sheltering across nearly 200 different displacement sites within the country, whilst more than 293,000 have fled to neighboring countries(UNOCHA/april 2014).
-It is estimated that up to 7 million people (out of a total population of barely 11,2 million) are at risk of food insecurity – with over 3,7 million being at high risk or in acute need of assistance (UNOCHA/april 2014).
+More than 2 million people have fled their homes since December 2013, including more than 1,6 Million who are currently sheltering across nearly 200 different displacement sites within the country, whilst more than 600,000 have fled to neighboring countries.
+It is estimated that up to 4,6 million will face severe food insecurity by July 2015 (WFP).

 Moreover, following forty years of armed conflict, South Sudan is littered with small arms, unexploded ordnance (UXOs) and mines.
 The true extent of contamination is unknown, there could still remain millions of items to be discovered and destroyed.